 Natural Sweeteners on the Rise

 Most products contain some form of sweetener: sugar, sucralose, acesulfame potassium, and the all-natural stevia are by far the most common.
 But companies are always searching for new ways to add flavor to their products.
-Upon reviewing the sour apple flavoring from Vaxxen Labs, a “carb-free fuel” energy drink for low carb dieters, we noticed an uncommon inclusion – Katemfe Fruit extract.
+Upon reviewing the sour apple flavoring from a now-discontinued “carb-free fuel” energy drink mix, we noticed an uncommon inclusion – Katemfe Fruit extract.
 What is this madness?!

 Thaumatin?
 Katemfe Fruit Extract?
 What is this?